ortus-docs/wirebox-docs/wirebox_event_model/wirebox_events.md

 # WireBox Events

 WireBox's offers a wide gamut of life cycle events that are announced at certain points in execution time.
-Below are the current events announced by the Injector coldbox.system.ioc.Injector.
+Below are the current events announced by the Injector `wirebox.system.ioc.Injector`.

 <table class="tablelisting" cellpadding="5">
 <tbody><tr>